Fixing a non-booting linux install

 Different TTY

 During the boot process, you can try switching to a different TTY to bypass the TTY used at boot.
-You can use ctrl + alt + f2-f9 to drop to a different interface.
+You can use Ctrl + alt + f2-f9 to drop to a different interface.

 Troubleshooting from a recovery shell